Jako/RememberThis/core/components/rememberthis/docs/readme.txt

 System Settings
 ---------------

+All the system settings are prefixed by `rememberthis.`.

 Property       | Description                                       | Default
 -------------- | ------------------------------------------------- | -------
 rowTpl         | Row template for the list output.                 | tplRememberThisRow